sijanregmi/Hacktoberfest2022-1/README.md

   </div>

-## This project is perfect for your first pull request
+## This project is perfect for you pull requests

 🗣 **Hacktoberfest encourages participation in the open source community, which grows bigger every year.
-Complete the 2021 challenge and earn a limited edition T-shirt.**
+Complete the 2022 challenge and earn a limited edition T-shirt.**

 📢 **Register [here](https://hacktoberfest.digitalocean.com) for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to grab free SWAGS 🔥.**